tonywalker1/hinder/README.md

 * Flexible but clear, simple, and clean.
 * High performance but clear, simple, and clean.
 * Container friendly.
+* Do as much at compile-time as possible.
 * Use the latest C++ standard, techniques, and practices.
 * Prefer the standard library, libraries on track for standardization, or Boost.